-“Oh dear little frog!” she exclaimed to Bertie.
+“Oh dear little frog!”
+She exclaimed to Bertie.
 “All this long while that Bertie has been away, I’ve poured my heart out to you.
 And now, do you know what?
 He’s coming back!
 Yes it’s true!
-The Queen told me herself.
-And in a month’s time we are to be wed !
-I’m so excited I just want to laugh and cry, dance and lie down, shout and keep my mouth shut, all at the same time.
+The queen told me herself.
+In a month’s time we are to be wed.
+I’m so excited I just want to laugh and cry, dance and lie down, shout and keep my mouth shut, all at the same time.”

-And that’s how Bertie felt too.
-You see, he really believed that the wicked Queen had decided to turn him back into a prince so that he could marry Beatrice after all.
+That’s how Bertie felt too.
+You see, he really believed that the wicked queen had decided to turn him back into a prince so that he could marry Beatrice after all.
 You see, sometimes, when you really want something to happen with all your heart, you are ready to believe even the most unlikely fibs that people tell you.

-When he told the little tadpoles about Bertie’s news, they swarmed around in circles and shouted
+When he told the little tadpoles about Bertie’s news, they swarmed around in circles and shouted, “Yippeeeee!”

-The month went past terribly slowly for both Bertie and Beatrice.
+The month went by terribly slowly for both Bertie and Beatrice.
 The day before the wedding was due to take place, Beatrice was looking out of her window when she saw a gold carriage and six white horses pull up outside the palace.
-And out of the carriage stepped Prince Bertie:
+Out of the carriage stepped Prince Bertie.

 But Beatrice had been forbidden to speak to Bertie until the moment of her wedding.
-Both the King and Queen said it was a strict tradition and if she broke it, it would mean terrible bad luck for their future.
+Both the king and queen said it was a strict tradition and if she broke it, it would mean terribly bad luck for their future.

-And Bertie also saw the golden coach arrive.
-And although he couldn’t see Norman step out – Elsa the Palace Cat did.
+Bertie also saw the golden coach arrive.
+Athough he couldn’t see Norman step out, Elsa the palace cat did.
 She knows all the palace gossip and never misses a thing.
 She ran straight down to the pond with the news.

 “I thought that something like that would happen,” said Colin.
-“If the Wicked Queen went to all the trouble of turning Bertie into a frog, why would she want to turn him back in a prince again?
+“If the wicked queen went to all the trouble of turning Bertie into a frog, why would she want to turn him back into a prince again?
 I should think that life up in the palace is much less annoying without Prince Bertie around.”

-But Bertie wasn’t listening.
-He did not know what to do, but he knew he had to do something – so he hitched a lift back up to the palace on Elsa’s back, and she took him all the way up to Beatrice’s door.
-She meowed and the lovely Princess let her in.
+Bertie wasn’t listening.
+He did not know what to do, but he knew he had to do something, so he hitched a lift back up to the palace on Elsa’s back, and she took him all the way up to Beatrice’s door.
+She meowed and the lovely princess let her in.

-But Bertie didn’t fancy a cold bath.
+Bertie didn’t fancy a cold bath.
 Instead, he hopped onto her dressing table and croaked his heart out.
 Beatrice was quite puzzled.
-He had seemed to glad when she had first spoken of the wedding, and now that her happiness was almost fulfilled, her frog was upset about something.
-If only she could understand what all his croaking was about?
+He had seemed so glad when she had first spoken of the wedding, and now that her happiness was almost fulfilled, her frog was upset about something.
+If only she could understand what all his croaking was about!

 That night, she could hardly sleep with excitement.
 In the morning the maids came in and helped her get into her wedding dress and look at her most radiant and lovely for the wedding.
 One of them took a broom and tried to shoe Bertie out of the bathroom, but Beatrice just managed to stop her in time before she really hurt the poor little frog.
 In fact, when she went down to her carriage, she ordered the maid to bring him to the wedding.